Hugh Jackman: Early life

 After obtaining his BA, Jackman completed the one-year course "The Journey" at the Actors' Centre in Sydney.
 About studying acting full-time, he stated, "It wasn't until I was 22 that I ever thought about my hobby being something I could make a living out of.
 As a boy, I'd always had an interest in theatre.
 But the idea at my school was that drama and music were to round out the man.
 It wasn't what one did for a living.
 I got over that.
 I found the courage to stand up and say, 'I want to do it'."
-After completing "The Journey", he was offered a role on the popular soap opera Neighbours but turned it down to attend the Western Australian Academy of Performing Arts of Edith Cowan University in Perth, Western Australia, from which he graduated in 1994.
+After completing "The Journey", he was offered a role on the popular soap opera Neighbours but turned it down to attend the Western Australian Academy of Performing Arts of Edith Cowan University in Perth, Western Australia, from which he graduated in 1994 at 26 years old.

 Jackman has said he "always loved acting but when I started at drama school I was like the dunce of the class.
 It just wasn't coming right to me.
 Everyone was cooler, everyone seemed more likely to succeed, everyone seemed more natural at it and in retrospect, I think that is good.
 I think it is good to come from behind as an actor.
 I think it is good to go into an audition thinking, 'Man I've got to be at my best to get this gig.'".